sa-mw-dach/dev_demos/demos/04_license_plate_gitops/README.md

-# Demo 04 - Integrating the licence plate recognition model into an application
+# Demo 04 - Integrating an AI/ML model into an application

 ## Introduction
 The fourth demo of this series is again based on the "Red Hat OpenShift Data Science Workshop - Licence plate recognition"[^license_plate_desc] and shows some aspects of integrating an AI/ML model into an app using pipelines and a GitOps approach.